-- All commissioners should ensure that they are fully aware of the requirements and implications of the Public Contracts Regulations 2015, which came into force on 18 April 2016, in respect of the advertisement, procurement, award, variation and assignment or novation of contracts for healthcare services, and which now apply alongside the Procurement, Patient Choice and Competition Regulations 2013. - 26.2 The commissioner must let a contract to the chosen provider exactly on the basis notified to potential providers in the Prior Information Notice and/or otherwise advertised.
+- All commissioners should ensure that they are fully aware of, and comply with, the requirements and implications of the Public Contracts Regulations 2015, which came into force in 2016, in respect of the advertisement, procurement, award, variation and assignment or novation of contracts for healthcare services, and which now apply alongside the Procurement, Patient Choice and Competition Regulations 2013.
+Both sets of Regulations remain in force and will continue to be so unless and until amended or repealed. - The commissioner must let a contract to the chosen provider exactly on the basis notified to potential providers in the Prior Information Notice and/or otherwise advertised.
 This means that there must be a separate, specific contract put in place for the procured service, rather than if the tender has been won by a provider which already has a contract with the commissioner the new service being 'added in' to that existing contract.
 To do otherwise raises a risk of challenge from other potential providers on the grounds of a breach of procurement rules and should be avoided.
-Contracts for Any Qualified Provider (AQP) services are slightly different.
-AQP procurements are not competitive processes, in terms of price or quality; rather, all providers which can demonstrate an ability to meet the service specification and quality standards for the agreed price are admitted to the market.
-We also recognise that, in response to the perceived risk of a proliferation of separate AQP contracts, there has been previous guidance suggesting that commissioners could consider incorporating